aditya-xq/Q/README.md

 - `manifest.json` - Extension configuration file

 ### Building from Source
-1. Make your changes to the codebase
+1. Make your changes to the codebase and build the extension
 2. Test locally using the "Load unpacked" method described above
-3. For distribution, package the extension as a ZIP file
+3. For distribution, package the extension as a ZIP file if required

 ## Permissions